Motor racing-Leclerc puts Ferrari on pole at Australian Grand Prix | Sports-Games

 Motor racing-Leclerc puts Ferrari on pole at Australian Grand Prix

+Of course second is still a good result," he added.
+"As a team we want more."
+Perez's grid position is in some doubt, having been summoned by stewards for allegedly failing to slow down when a yellow flag came out.
 Seven-times world champion Lewis Hamilton, whose run of six consecutive poles at Albert Park was broken, will start fifth ahead of sixth-placed team mate George Russell in an encouraging session for Mercedes, who have struggled this season with a bouncy car.
-However, they may end up battling McLaren to be the "best of the rest" after Ferrari and Red Bull.

 Charles Leclerc took pole position for Ferrari in crash-laden qualifying for the Australian Grand Prix on Saturday, pipping Red Bull's world champion Max Verstappen on the upgraded Albert Park circuit.
 Leclerc saved his best for last, his flying lap of one minute 17.868 seconds nearly three-tenths of a second quicker than Verstappen, leaving the Dutchman in a funk over the performance of his RB18 car.